eduwass/face-the-internet-docker-compose/README.md

 ## Main Commands:
 ```
 . run.sh        # starts a Docker VM and runs both containers inside it
 . stop.sh       # stops the running VM
 . reset.sh      # CAUTION deletes all docker VMs and containers and resets to default status
+. status.sh     # outputs current status of VMs and Docker Containers
+. set_env.sh    # sets the needed env vars to run Docker commands
 . ssh-client.sh # starts an SSH session inside the Client container
 . ssh-server.sh # starts an SSH session iniside the Server container
 ```

 ### Server example commands
-First SSH into the server and then cd into app folder `cd /app/`
+First SSH into the server and then cd into app (old) folder `cd /app/old`

 ##### Slice image to rows of 5% height
 `convert -crop 100%x5% +repage ./examples/face3.png rows/%d_image.png`